tidymodels/tidymodels.org-legacy/content/start/_index.md

 title: Get Started
 ---

-Something welcoming here, like Hi, here is how to use this section...

 Welcome!
 Here, learn what you need to get started with tidymodels in five articles, starting with how to create a model and ending with a beginning-to-end modeling case study.
 After you are comfortable with these basics, you can [learn how go farther with tidymodels](/learn/).

 If you are new to R or the tidyverse, there are many excellent resources for learning.
 We recommend: